 What it takes to get a work published?
-This is a question to which the answer is, sadly, never a straightforward one.
-Editor’s Essentials organized Think Write 2019, a one-day interactive workshop providing authors, aspiring authors, and writers an opportunity to learn to distinguish themselves in a highly competitive market.
+The answer to this question has, sadly, never been straightforward.
+Editor’s Essentials organized Think Write 2019, an interactive one-day workshop providing authors, aspiring authors, and writers an opportunity to learn to distinguish themselves in a highly competitive market.

 Is “updation” even a word?
 Is the antonym for “postpone” “prepone”?
 Read on to find how Indian English has added some spice to the English language.